 Why Develop a Suggested School Route Program?

-Maps for elementary schools within the Plano Independent School District and the Frisco Independent School District have been developed that show the suggested route to school for school children coming from the surrounding residential community.
+Maps for elementary schools within the Plano Independent School District and the Frisco Independent School District have been developed to show the suggested route to school for school children coming from the surrounding residential community.
 A copy of each school map can be obtained from the city by calling 972-941-7152.
 Maps are also sent home with students at the beginning of each school year.

 Who Developed These Maps?